|Photo by mbboston 2009|

 Paul expands on these three warnings regarding restoration of other believers by counseling the one attempting the restoring not to think too highly of himself (v.3), not to sow to his own flesh (v.8), and not to get tired and give up on helping others (v.9).
 For those following Paul’s advice in restoring fellow believers, three rewards await: eternal life (v.8), spiritual harvest (v.9), and being a new creature glorying only in the cross of our Lord Jesus Christ (v.15).
 They will be blessed with God’s peace, mercy (v.16) and grace (v.18).

 The third type of restoration in the symbolic sense refers to God’s plan for His creation at the end of the age.
-Because this overlaps with renewal, we plan to discuss it more next week.
-In the meantime, may we trust God to restore us from sin and to joy in Him, enabling us to encourage and guide one another!
+May we trust God to restore us from sin and to joy in Him, enabling us to encourage and guide one another!